sebastianwessel/html2js/README.md

 {{fn ... }} will wrap everything into a separate function and you can access translations and data.
 You only have to return a value.
 As you can see you got access to your data and your current local translation object.
-**But keep eyes on what you are doing, how you implement it and if its necessary to do it on each request.
-It maybe drops performance.**
+**But keep eyes on what you are doing and if its necessary to do it on each request.
+It maybe hurts your performance.**
 Self-defining functions will become a name automaticly on each generation.

 pre-defined functions